Commodore Perry and the end of Japan's isolation

 During this time, the ruling Tokugawa shogunate faced challenges from various factions within Japanese society, including imperial loyalists, reformists, and those who saw the shogunate as a hindrance to Japan’s modernisation and national unity.

-Many samurai were unhappy with the bakufu's decision to open up Japan to foreigners.
+Many samurai, particularly those from the southern domains, were unhappy with the bakufu's decision to open up Japan to foreigners.

-They felt that it was a betrayal of the country and it had led to significant economic disruptions which weren’t being addressed.
+They felt that it was a betrayal of the country, and it had led to significant economic disruptions which had not been addressed.

-The Boshin War was led by samurai from the Chōshū and Satsuma domains, which were two of the most powerful domains in Japan, who attacked shogunate forces in Hokkaido.
+The Boshin War was led by those samurai from Chōshū and Satsuma, which were two of the most powerful domains in Japan.

-Following the Battle of Hakodate in 1869, the bakufu was defeated and the emperor was restored to power.
+Here, the bakufu was ultimately defeated and the emperor was finally restored to power.

 Why did the shogunate fall?

-The downfall of the Tokugawa shogunate was brought about by a combination of internal and external factors.
+The collapse of the Tokugawa shogunate resulted from a mix of internal and external pressures.

-Internationally, Japan was facing increasing pressure from foreign powers, particularly the Western powers, which sought greater access to Japan's economy and resources.
+Internationally, Japan was facing increasing pressure from foreign powers, in particular from the West, which sought greater access to Japan's economy and resources.

 This, along with the shogunate's military weakness and financial instability, contributed to the decline of the shogunate.